a001-ari/a001-ari/README.md

 - 📫 How to reach me: Message me on [LinkedIn](https://www.linkedin.com/in/arielrosete/)
 - 😄 Pronouns: He/They
 - ⚡ Fun fact: I am a Freelance 📷Photographer and 🎥🎬Filmmaker, specializing in Camera solutions and G&E

-- I will add more as it comes available
+- 😆I will add more as it comes available

-# Objective
+## 💡Objective
 - Obtain a position in Data or Business Analyst or Specialists roles
 - Continue education and learning programming, data analysis, and problem-solving

-# 💼Professional Experience
+## 💼Professional Experience
 - 🧾Leadership Roles: Coordinator and Shift Lead (3 Years) 🛠️ Tools: Asana, Google Suite, MS Office Suite, Slack
 - 👨🏻‍💻Project Support Coordinator - Appen (6 Months)